prenit-wankhede/cab-service/README.md

 	```
 	{
-		path: "api/one/cab_request/{:id}/process_request"
+		path: "api/one/cab_request/{:id}/process_request",
 		method: "POST",
-		params: {driver_id: driver_id}, // required_params, if not present server will send error message
+		params: {driver_id: driver_id},    // required_params, if not present server will send error message.
 		response: 	{
-						message: selected // if cab request is allocated to driver if he is free and given request is still waiting.
-Else error message will be sent
+						message: selected.  // if cab request is allocated to driver if he is free and given request is still waiting.
+Else error message will be sent.
 					}
 					status: 200 OK,
 					{
 						message: failed, reason: "already serving one cab request" // if driver is not available because he has an ongoing ride\request is
 					}
 					status: 500,
 					{
-						message: failed, reason: "“request no longer available" // if cab request is not available because it has been picked by other driver
+						message: failed, reason: "“request no longer available" // if cab request is not available because it has been picked by other driver.
 					}
-					status: 500
+					status: 500.
 	}
 	```